Yelp/elastalert/docs/source/ruletypes.rst

 ``mattermost_channel_override``: Incoming webhooks have a default channel, but it can be overridden.
 A public channel can be specified "#other-channel", and a Direct Message with "@username".

 ``mattermost_icon_url_override``: By default ElastAlert will use the default webhook icon when posting to the channel.
 You can provide icon_url to use custom image.
-Provide absolute address of the picture (for example: http://some.address.com/image.jpg) or Base64 data url.
+Provide absolute address of the picture or Base64 data url.

 ``mattermost_msg_pretext``: You can set the message attachment pretext using this option.